tarlepp/silex-backend/README.md

 # What is this?

+Simple JSON API which is build on top of [Silex](http://silex.sensiolabs.org/) framework.

 ## Main points
 * This is just an API, nothing else
 * Only JSON responses from API